Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Conclusions

 Our results pave the way for several interesting developments.
 The Keldysh approach can be used in similar contexts in which we have a different statistics (for instance, in the case of a system coupled to fermionic baths~\cite{cirio2022influence}) and it is also a natural choice if we are interested in studying thermodynamic-related symmetries, like the the Fluctuation Theorem~\cite{aron2018non, sieberer2015thermodynamic,cavina2023convenient}.
 Given the symmetric structure of Eq.~\eqref{eq:gaussian_exact}, the Keldysh representation could also be a natural framework in which to study regularizations of nonpositive master equations, such as the Redfield equation~\cite{nathan2020ule,mozgunov2020positive,mcCauley2020lindblad,dabbruzzo2023reg,dabbruzzo2024choi}.
 Studies in this direction were already performed in Ref.~\cite{reimer2019density}, but it could be possible to specialize them to the Gaussian environment scenario considered here.
+In the broader context of quantum master equations, the techniques developed in this work can also serve as a foundation for deriving a general non-Markovian master equation for a Gaussian system coupled to a Gaussian environment \cite{d2025exact}.
 Another promising direction is the generalization of our calculation to other contours: as already observed in other contexts~\cite{stefanucci2013book,ferialdi2021wick}, the validity of the Wick's theorem is not related to the shape of the contour.
-We already had a taste of this phenomenon when we discussed the generalization of the SVNE to the case of an environment initially correlated with the system (going from the first to the second contour in Fig. \ref{fig:keldysh}).
-Further modifications of the contours in Fig. \ref{fig:keldysh} are the backbone of the computation of moment generating functions in the context of quantum thermodynamics ~\cite{cavina2024quantum, cavina2023convenient, funo2018pathint}.
+We already had a taste of this phenomenon when we discussed the generalization of the SVNE to the case of an environment initially correlated with the system (going from the contour in Fig. \ref{fig:keldysh} to the contour in Fig. \ref{fig:keldysh2}) and to the case of heat statistics (the contour in Fig. \ref{fig:keldysh3}, see also \cite{cavina2024quantum, cavina2023convenient, funo2018pathint}).

 \begin{widetext}